FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Other Perturbation Strategies

-In our work, we consider how to combine the proximal restriction into SAM optimization to improve overall FL performance.
-A straightforward approach might involve using the linearly combined local objective between the original local loss $\mathcal{L}^{k}_{\mathrm{local}}$ and the proximal loss $\mathcal{L}^{k}_{\mathrm{p}}$ in Equation~\eqref{eq_proximal_restriction} for the SAM optimization in Equation~\eqref{eq_sam_minmax} as follows:
+In our work, we propose the use of proximal perturbation as our primary strategy.
+This section compares various perturbation strategies and discusses the effectiveness of using the proximal gradient for weight perturbation.
+A straightforward approach would involve using a linear combination of the local objective, which includes both the local loss $\mathcal{L}^{k}_{\mathrm{local}}$ and the proximal loss $\mathcal{L}^{k}_{\mathrm{p}}$ in \autoref{eq_proximal_restriction}.
+This combination is applied in SAM-like optimization\,(\autoref{eq_sam_minmax}) as follows:

 In the above equation, the gradients for weight perturbation and parameter update are obtained from the same objective.